Luodian/Otter/docs/demo.md

 ### Download the checkpoints

-We assume that you have downloaded the 🦦 Otter checkpoint and the 🦩 Open Flamingo checkpoint.
+The 🦦 Otter checkpoint and the 🦩 Open Flamingo checkpoint can be auto-downloaded with the code below.

 ## Start Demo